bootdotdev/blog/content/jobs/get-a-programming-job-with-no-experience.md

 - Tweak your resume for each position you apply for
 - Include only relevant information
 - Try to keep it on one page
-- If a position asks for a specific technology, don’t be afraid to spend a day or two brushing up on the specifics of it
+- If a position asks for a specific technology, don't be afraid to spend a day or two brushing up on the specifics of it
 - Use color to emphasize important points
 - Spell and grammar check